The .gov means it’s official.

-Notice: If you have any questions or concerns regarding the procedures and requirements for exporting animals, animal products, or to obtain a zoosanitary certificate for an animal product, you should contact the VS Field Office covering the area from which the animal or product will be exported, the area in which your office is located, or the area in which the product is manufactured.
+Notice: If you have any questions or concerns regarding the procedures and requirements for exporting animals, you should contact the VS Field Office covering the area from which the animal will be exported, the area in which your office is located.

 USDA Accredited Veterinarian Signature

-APHIS Veterinary Medical Officer Signature
+USDA APHIS Veterinary Medical Officer Signature

-Phillippines- Summary of Requirements for Live Animals
+Philippines - Summary of Requirements for Live Animals

 issued/presented with different requirements, it may be used to create an

 alternative health certificate to meet those stated requirements.

 For species not listed, the requirements are not known.
-However, exporters wanting to ship livestock or germplasm whose requirements are not listed in the IREGS, should have the interested party (importer/buyer) in the country of destination apply for an Import Permit at the appropriate ministry.
+However, exporters wanting to ship livestock and/or germplasm, whose requirements are not listed above, should have the interested party (importer/buyer) in the country of destination apply for an Import Permit at the appropriate ministry.
 This Import Permit will most likely outline the specific requirements.